Studio School Student Policies

 Release of Information

-The School maintains records for all students, past and present.
-Student information is released only to the student or his/her designated representative.
-Designation forms are available as PDFs at www.mfah.org/glassell and from the registrar and must be on file for information to be released to anyone other than the student.
+The school maintains records for all students, past and present.
+Student information is released only to the student or designated representative.
+Designation forms are available as PDFs on the Student Forms page and from the registrar and must be on file for information to be released to anyone other than the student.
 Exceptions may be made for health and safety emergencies, or to comply with legally issued subpoenas.

-The School provides art history, workshop, and studio courses for adults 18 and older.
-Students must be 18 to attend any studio courses or workshops.
-Students younger than 18 may attend art history courses (offered during the fall and spring semester) with the permission of their legal guardian and the course instructor.
-Questions regarding permission may be directed to the registrar.
+The school provides art history, workshop, and studio courses for adults.
+Students must be at least 18 years of age to attend any studio courses or workshops.
+Students younger than 18 may enroll in courses (offered during the fall and spring semesters) with the permission of their legal guardian and the course instructor.
+Questions regarding permission may be directed to the dean.

 Classes are not interrupted for students to receive messages or phone calls.
 Office phones are not available for student use.